FEATURES

 Your personal information will be processed and stored in accordance with our Privacy Policy

-The city council is administering all the elections that are taking place in Exeter on 1 May.
+Exeter City Council is administering all the elections that are taking place in the city on 1 May.
 Details of candidates and their agents are available on its website for both county council (PDF) and city council (PDF) elections.

 Six mayoral elections also take place on 1 May, as well as a parliamentary by-election in Runcorn and Helsby that is being held after Labour MP Mike Amesbury resigned following a conviction for assault.